Safety concerns raised as Netball World Cup begins

 The Jamaicans arrived in Cape Town as one of the tournament favourites after winning silver at last year's Commonwealth Games in Birmingham.

 Speaking at a media briefing on Thursday, Lieutenant-General Tebello Mosikili, chairperson of the National Joint Operational and Intelligence Structure (Natjoints), said: "I can assure each and every participant taking part in the Netball World Cup, those at all hotels and venues with the security, we will do everything in our power to ensure their safety.

-If there is any problem they are encouraged to report as soon as possible."
+"If there is any problem they are encouraged to report as soon as possible."

-Natjoints is responsible for safety and security at all major sporting, cultural and recreational events in South Africa..
+Natjoints is responsible for safety and security at all major sporting, cultural and recreational events in South Africa.

 "We have dedicated investigators in the city.
 We're waiting for the complainants to come forward," added Mosikili.